daviddupuis/jeffskinnerbox.github.io/content/drafts/curl-cheat-sheet.md

 ## Get Response With HTTP Headers
 If you need to get HTTP headers with your response, `--include` parameter can be used.
-[HTTP headers][] are part of these HTTP requests and responses, and they carry information about the client browser, the requested page, the server and more.
+[HTTP headers][10] are part of these HTTP requests and responses, and they carry information about the client browser, the requested page, the server and more.
-Consider the following to see what additiona information is provided.
+Consider the following to see what additional information is provided.

 ```shell
 curl --request GET 'http://www.centos.org' > junk1